lackovic/angular-seed/README.md

-# A template for AngularJS 1.7.x apps
+# The seed for AngularJS 1.7.x apps

+This project has been superseded by [angularjs-starter-kit](https://github.com/lackovic/angularjs-starter-kit) and is no longer mantained.

+## Description

-This is a fork of the [Seed App project template](https://github.com/angular/angular-seed).
+This is a - **not working yet** - (see the unresolved issue below) fork of the [Seed App project template](https://github.com/angular/angular-seed).

 [![StackShare](https://img.shields.io/badge/tech-stack-0690fa.svg?style=flat)](https://stackshare.io/lackovic/angularjs-v17-seed)